zwave-js/node-zwave-js/packages/zwave-js/api.md

 export class ZWaveNode extends Endpoint implements SecurityClassOwner, IZWaveNode {
     constructor(id: number, driver: Driver, deviceClass?: DeviceClass, supportedCCs?: CommandClasses_2[], controlledCCs?: CommandClasses_2[], valueDB?: ValueDB);
     abortFirmwareUpdate(): Promise<void>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "checkLifelineHealth"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "checkRouteHealth" abortHealthCheck(): void;
     // (undocumented)
     get aggregatedEndpointCount(): MaybeNotKnown<number>;
     // (undocumented)